road86/bahis-data/Readme.md

 Put the stated files in the "output" folder inside the "prep_dash" folder.

 ## Lookup table
 The file named "bahis_data_lovi_top_diagnosis.xlsx" contains the lookup table for correcting the spellings of diseases.
-Put this file in the "output" folder inside the "prep_dash" folder.
+Keep this file in the base "bahis-data" folder.

 ## Running pre-processing and downloading
 ```